 Court also clarified that Puerto Rico is not on “equal footing” with the States, and does not share in their “power, dignity and authority.”

-The States, along with Native American Tribes, had sovereignty of their own before they became part of the United States, the court argued, but Puerto Rico was a colony of Spain transferred possession to the United States, and did not have sovereignty at any point.
+The States, along with Native American Tribes, had sovereignty of their own before they became part of the United States, the court argued, but Puerto Rico was a colony of Spain, which then transferred possession to the United States, and Puerto Rico did not have sovereignty at any point.
 “The island’s Constitution, significant though it is, does not break the chain.”

 Justices Breyer and Sotomayor disagreed, pointing out that “We do not trace Puerto Rico’s source of power back to Spain or to Rome or to Justinian, nor do we trace the Federal Government’s source of power back to the English Parliament or to William the Conqueror or to King Arthur.”